How Often To Water Hostas?

 It is, therefore, a mistake to recommend watering once a week.
 The best way to determine whether a hosta needs water is to check how wet the soil is with your fingers.

-Water at least 1 gallon of water for dwarf and medium-sized hostas.
+Use at least 1 gallon of water for dwarf and medium-sized hostas.
 Larger hostas need 2-3 or more gallons of water.

 The best way to water is with a drip hose.
 This will keep the soil evenly moist around the hosta without wasting water.

 The best time to water your hosta is earlier in the morning.
 This way, the water will be absorbed before the afternoon.
-If you water in the afternoon, much of the water will evaporate before it reaches the roots.

 Overwatering

 As a result, the leaves will begin to turn yellow.
-After a while, the stems will rot from underneath and the hosta will droop.
+After a while, the stems will rot from underneath, and the hosta will droop.

 Root rot is difficult to treat.
 You will have to dig up the hosta and remove the rotten tissue.
 A long regeneration process will follow.